FTMahringer/SceneManager/README.md

     MAIN_MENU("hello-view.fxml", "Menu")
 ```
 The Scenes class is an enum class, that just holds al the used scenes, that are openable windows. (not included scenes in fxmls)
+The path to the fxmls starts from the ressource folder of the project

 ## Used By